 Who can take part in the study?

-Anyone aged 18 years or older, who has been diagnosed as having COVID-19, is suspected of having COVID-19, may take part.
+Anyone aged 18 years or older, who has been diagnosed as having COVID-19, who has recently tested negative for COVID-19, or who is suspected of having COVID-19 and still undergoing tests, may take part.

 If I agree to take part what happens next?